 Strabismus (also called wandering eye or lazy-eye).
 A misalignment of the eyes; when one or both eyes do not appear to be "looking" in the same direction.

-Pain or redness around the eye(s)
+Pain or redness around, and swelling of the eye(s)

 Poor vision or change in child's vision

 Often the symptoms may not appear if the disease is diagnosed early.
 The symptoms of retinoblastoma may resemble other conditions or medical problems.
 Always consult your child's doctor for a diagnosis.

 How is retinoblastoma diagnosed?

 In addition to a complete medical and physical examination, diagnostic procedures for retinoblastoma may include:

 Complete eye examination and medical history

 Funduscopic examination.
 With the child under anesthesia, the pupils are dilated so the entire retina can be viewed and examined.